 - length of each developmental stage

 - how long it takes to complete a life cycle

-Always talk to your vet before applying any treatments to your kitty.
+Always talk to your vet before applying any treatments to your kitty and follow instructions carefully.

 Related Pages of Interest